 honestly I’ve tried at least 6 different dry shampoos, and all of them made my hair feel sticky and gross like hairspray.
 You might have better luck with powdered formulas vs. spray formulas, but I’ve found that baby powder (or even flour) works well for me when I need it.

 You definitely should switch your shampoo and conditioner.
 Try Joico shampoo and conditioner.
 They have jumbo size bottles for $20 a piece, but they last for months.
 Also if you don’t mind spending a bit more money look into Living Proof shampoo and conditioner.
 The formula allows the hair to stay clean without having to wash your hair every day.
 Their products are AMAZING, but like I said they are a little bit more expensive.
 Lastly, when conditioning your hair try to avoid getting it into your roots and scalp just coating the ends of your hair.
-That alone will help a lot.posted almost 2 years ago
+That alone will help a lot.posted over 2 years ago